KQwQK/cse15l-lab/lab-report-1-week-2.md

 * ↑(up arrow key) also recall the last command that was typed in the terminal.

+## Making running file remotely more efficient !

 **If we want to make a local edit to WhereIAm.java, then copying it to the remote server and running it, we can do the following.**

-After making Local Edit, If we want to copy and run it at the remote server:
+**After making Local Edit, If we want to copy and run it at the remote server:**
 ```
 Dylans-Mac-Book-Pro:week1 yujiwei$ scp /Users/yujiwei/Desktop/CSE15L/week1/WhereAmI.java cs15lwi22and@ieng6.ucsd.edu:~/ ##1 keystroke
 Dylans-Mac-Book-Pro:week1 yujiwei$ ssh cs15lwi22and@ieng6.ucsd.edu "javac WhereAmI.java; java WhereAmI" ##2 keystrokes